filethirteen/get-node-by-type/README.md

 - Fetching nodes by path which is too flimsy to consider for real usage.
 - Access by unique name which requires extra clicks to create unique names each time you want to use them.
+- Using Node.find_children() directly because it is clunky to use inline in places where you just want to fetch a single instance of a Node such as in your @onready or _ready().
+	Additionally find_children() only accepts strings for the type, not the class directly.

 It can be used with @onready to provide references to other nodes regardless of name.
 Much like get_node(), you should avoid using these in process functions and you should cache the results